claraj/sphinx-docs-demo/README.md

 Documentation will be in the form of HTML pages, in _build/html.

+10. Updating documentation

-10. As you work on project, run
+As you work on project, or modify or update your docstrings,

+run

 `make html`

 to update your documentation.

-If you add new files, repeat the sphinx-autodoc command (steps 6 and 7) to generate documentation for those.
+If you add new files, repeat the `sphinx-autodoc` command (steps 6 and 7) to generate documentation for those.